mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/FAQ/index.md

 ### Where should I store my HTML and PHP pages?

 By default, PHP and HTML Pages should be stored inside the MAMP `/Applications/MAMP/htdocs` folder.
 This folder is called "Document Root".
 The location of the document root folder can be changed in the host settings.
+Each additional host should have their own document root folder.

 ---